openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/config_properties.md

 #### Setting Properties Globally

-The `ov::Core::set_property` with a given device name should be used to set global configuration properties, which are the same across multiple `ov::Core::compile_model`, `ov::Core::query_model`, and other calls.
-However, setting property on the specific `ov::Core::compile_model` call applies properties only for the current call:
+`ov::Core::set_property` with a given device name should be used to set global configuration properties, which are the same across multiple `ov::Core::compile_model`, `ov::Core::query_model`, and other calls.
+However, setting properties on a specific `ov::Core::compile_model` call applies properties only for the current call:

 @sphinxtabset